Table of Contents

 How People Describe This Pain Pattern

 People often complain that they have twisted their ankle and wonder if it is sprained.
+It is painful and unstable.
 They associate it with stepping off a curb where the ball of the foot hits the curb, and the outside edge of the foot twists down.
 Others come in complaining that the ankle feels weak and painful.
 When asked about the pain, they usually trace around the back of their ankle.

 An Actual Sprain

 When there is an actual strain/sprain, there is usually swelling and some blood pooling along the edge of the foot.
 It looks like a weird bruise along the outside edge of the foot.
 There is often a bruise just above the ankle as well.
-Google “twisted ankle bruise” and you’ll see that a lot of people want to put a pic of this on the web, and they all look pretty similar.
+Google “twisted ankle bruise,” and you’ll see that many people want to put a pic of this on the web, and they all look pretty similar.
 Your neuromuscular therapist will refer you to appropriate medical help if they suspect a sprained ankle.

 Even though your ankle may not be sprained, this weakness can easily lead to an ankle sprain.
-Get it taken care of before it becomes worse.
-Left unchecked, this muscle will tighten on the peroneal nerve causing foot drop.
-You’d first notice it as stubbing your toe on the carpet regularly but it can become a very serious problem.
+Take care of it before it becomes worse.
+Left unchecked, this muscle will tighten on the peroneal nerve, causing foot drop.
+You’d first notice it as stubbing your toe on the carpet regularly, but it can become a serious problem.

 How You Activate and Intensify This Pain Pattern

-The injury usually occurs when people step off the curb so that the outside of the foot twists down unexpectedly.
+Typically, the painful, unstable ankle happens when they step off the curb so that the foot’s outside twists unexpectedly.
 I’ve only treated a few runway models who fell off spiky high heels.
-Most of these cases come from slipping off the edge of the curb, hiking or other act of instability.
+Most of these cases come from slipping off the curb’s edge, hiking, or other act of instability.

 Often, this happens to people who hike the same path regularly but have a new pair of shoes.
-Consequently, they are bothered that they may need to get a new pair.
+Consequently, they fret that they may need to get a new pair.
 That’s probably not necessary.
-It’s usually how the shoe is tied across the top of the foot.
+It’s usually how the shoe straps across the top of the foot.
 Check the self-care post for a solution.